tiny-express/native/README.md

 # Documentation
 #### Differences
-This library provides Java classes in C++ so its syntax is friendly for both programming languges but we still have some issues :
+This library provides Java classes in C++ so its syntax is friendly for both programming languages but we still have some issues :

 - Namespace - Package
 ```java